HelanaNady/DataStructures/ValueOrientedTrees.md

 - A parent node with one child
 - A parent node with 2 children nodes

-*First case is quiet easy just remove the node itself by setting it to null and nothing extra need to be done*
+*First case is quiet easy just remove the node itself by setting it to null and nothing extra needs to be done*

 ![image](https://github.com/HelanaNady/DataStructures/assets/84867341/935674fb-ba45-4825-8585-6342e1208dab)